Son-of-David/radxa-zero3-waveshare-lcd/README.md

 sudo reboot
 # Login
 sudo nano /etc/systemd/system/GUI.service
-# This registers the service to start at boot and play the simple games just mind you I'm not a game software developer and this is a screen functioning on kali linux a very well known pentesting operating system.
-So keep that in mind when playing these simple games if you want to fix the Games.py scripts or upgrade them please do so.
+# This registers the service to start at boot and play the simple games just mind you I'm not a game software developer and this is a screen functioning on kali linux, a very well known pentesting operating system.
+So please keep that in mind when playing these simple games.
+If you want to fix the Games.py scripts or upgrade them please do so.
 ```
 [Unit]
 Description=Radxa ST7789 status & menu